alt3/cakebox/docs/sources/tutorials/updating-your-box.md

 ## Virtual Machine Update

-Your box comes with a ``self-update`` mechanism that will perform various system maintenance tasks and will update your Cakebox Commands and Dashboard to the latest available version.
-To update run this inside your virtual machine:
+A Virtual Machine Update is used for running various system maintenance tasks inside your box and updating your Cakebox Commands and Dashboard to the most current version.

+Run the following command inside your box to apply the update:

 ```bash
 cakebox update self